- ICH GCP

 Description

-• Age greater than or equal to 45 years.
+- Age >18 years.
 We have chosen this age range to include both peri- and postmenopausal women, who are at greatest risk for endometrial cancer.
-Women younger than 45 years of age will not be included because they are at very low risk for endometrial cancer and therefore are likely not the target population for early detection of endometrial cancer.

-• Ability of subject to understand and the willingness to sign a written informed consent document.
-Women who do not meet this criterion include potential participants who do not speak English, or have physical, mental, or emotional problems that prevent them from comprehending the nature of the study.
-If the potential participant has trouble reading the document, the designated study staff person may read the document to the patient, to include the basic elements of the informed consent document, per 45 CFR 46.116 (a).
+- Ability of study participant to understand and the willingness to sign a written informed consent document.
+Women who do not meet this criterion include potential participants who do not speak English or Spanish, or have physical, mental, or emotional problems that prevent them from comprehending the nature of the study.
+If the potential participant has trouble reading the document, the designated study staff person may read the document to the patient, to include the basic elements of the informed consent document, per 45 CFR §46.116 (a).

 EXCLUSION CRITERIA: